George Wallace

-Born in Clio, Alabama, Wallace attended the University of Alabama School of Law, and served in United States Army Air Force during World War II.
+Born in Clio, Alabama, Wallace attended the University of Alabama School of Law, and served in the United States Army Air Force during World War II.
 After the war, he won election to the Alabama House of Representatives, and served as a state judge.
 Wallace first sought the Democratic nomination in the 1958 Alabama gubernatorial election.
 Initially a moderate on racial issues, Wallace adopted a hard-line segregationist stance after losing the 1958 nomination.
 Wallace ran for governor again in 1962, and won the race.
-Seeking to stop the racial integration of the University of Alabama, Wallace earned national notoriety by standing in front of the entrance of the University of Alabama, blocking the path of black students.
-Wallace left office when his first term expired in 1967 due to term limits, but his wife, Lurleen, won the next election and succeeded him, with him as the de facto governor.
-Lurleen died of cancer in May 1968, ending Wallace's period of influence; her doctor had informed him of the cancer's diagnosis in 1961, but Wallace did not tell his wife.
+Seeking to stop the racial integration of the University of Alabama, Wallace earned national notoriety by standing in front of the entrance of the University of Alabama, blocking the path of Black students.
+Wallace left office when his first term expired in 1967 due to term limits.
+His wife, Lurleen, won the next election and succeeded him, with him as the de facto governor.
+Wallace's period of influence ended when Lurleen died of cancer in May 1968; her doctor informed Wallace of the cancer's diagnosis in 1961, but he had not told her.

 Wallace challenged sitting president Lyndon B. Johnson in the 1964 Democratic presidential primaries, but Johnson prevailed in the race.
-In the 1968 presidential election, Wallace ran a third-party campaign in an attempt to force a contingent election in the United States House of Representatives, thereby enhancing the political clout of segregationist Southern leaders.
+In the 1968 presidential election, Wallace ran a third-party campaign in an attempt to force a contingent election in the United States House of Representatives, thereby enhancing the political leverage of segregationist Southern leaders.
 Wallace won five Southern states but failed to force a contingent election.
 As of the 2024 election, he remains the most recent third-party candidate to receive pledged electoral college votes from any state.

 Wallace won election to the governorship again in 1970, and ran in the 1972 Democratic presidential primaries, having moderated his stance on segregation.
 His campaign effectively ended when he was shot in Maryland by Arthur Bremer, and Wallace remained paralyzed below the waist for the rest of his life.
 Wallace won re-election as governor in 1974, and he once again unsuccessfully sought the Democratic presidential nomination in the 1976 Democratic presidential primaries.
 In the late 1970s, Wallace announced that he became a born-again Christian, and moderated his views on race, renouncing his past support for segregation.
 Wallace left office in 1979, but re-entered politics and won election to a fourth, and final, term as governor in 1982.
-Wallace is the third longest-serving governor in U.S. history, having served 5,848 days in office.
+Wallace's 5,848 days in office as governor is the third-longest in the history of any state, and including his 478 days as de facto governor during Lurleen Wallace's term gives him a total tenure of 6,326 days in charge of Alabama.